VicDeo/vicdeo/README.md

 After 11 years of a steady movement from PHP Fullstack developer towards Operations Engineer with a strong focus on LAMP/LEMP software stack I finally switched to the DevOps position in 2019 and keep advancing in that direction.

+Currently I primarily speciaze in dockerizing microservices and setting up CI/CD process for microserice-based apps.

-Interested in a collaboration as a Junior Golang developer / Middle DevOps Engineer
+Interested in a collaboration as a Junior Golang Developer / Middle DevOps Engineer

 **Reach me out https://www.linkedin.com/in/dubiniuk/**